anasfanani/Magisk-Tailscaled/README.md

 Tailscale has some known issues.
 You can check them out [here](https://github.com/tailscale/tailscale/issues?q=no+safe+place+found+to+store+log+state).

-In order to execute any Tailscale command on the terminal, you must navigate to the directory `/data/local/tmp/` and then execute the Tailscale command.
-For example, `cd /data/local/tmp/` then `tailscale login`, or `tailscale status`.
+In order to execute any Tailscale command on the terminal, you must navigate to the directory `/data/adb/tailscale/tmp/` and then execute the Tailscale command.
+For example, `cd /data/adb/tailscale/tmp/` then `tailscale login`, or `tailscale status`.

+To address this issue, I have created mock versions of `tailscale` and `tailscaled`.
+Now, you can run `tailscale login` directly without needing to navigate to the `/data/adb/tailscale/tmp/` directory.

 If you encounter any problems, take a look at the `service.sh` file.
 You can modify the commands that are not necessary.
 If you make some modifications to the commands and they work, please open an issue and make a report.

-Currently, this module does not support KernelSU as the author has not used it.
-Therefore, the author cannot create a module for KernelSU.
+This module is confirmed to be supported for KernelSU, as [confirmed by the author of KernelSU](https://github.com/anasfanani/Magisk-Tailscaled/issues/2#issue-2055047162).
+If you encounter any problems, please let me know.

-If you encounter any issues, you can check the logs at `/data/local/tmp/tailscaled.log`.
+If you encounter any issues, you can check the logs at `/data/adb/tailscale/tmp/tailscaled.log`.

 For more information, check out the links below: